Frequently Asked Questions

 How do I replace nozzles for gear drive rotor heads?

-All K-rain rotors have a variety of nozzles available to deliver the right amount of water needed for your turf and landscaping’s needs.
+All K-rain rotors have a variety of nozzles available to deliver the right amount of water needed for your turf and landscaping needs.
 Each nozzle puts out a different amount of water measured in gallons per minute or GPM for short.
-Nozzles come in 2 different trajectories which changes the angle of the water stream relative to the ground, they are referred to as STANDARD angle and LOW angle nozzles.
+Nozzles come in 2 different trajectories which change the angle of the water stream relative to the ground, they are referred to as STANDARD angle and LOW angle nozzles.
 All the nozzles have the same basic shape of the water stream before the nozzle retention/break up screw (located above the nozzle) is used to “fan out” or widen the stream while also reducing the radius (distance) and providing more fallout of water droplets for better close in coverage around the head.

 The ¾” inlet full size rotors have a 2.5 GPM STANDARD angle nozzle pre-installed at the factory except for “RCW” models which have a 2.5 GPM LOW angle nozzle installed.
 The ½” inlet “mini” rotors have a 1.5 GPM STANDARD angle nozzle pre-installed however at the request of some retailers the K1 model may have a larger 2.5 GPM standard nozzle.